-So, we require our clients to agree to not directly make changes to change PPC campaigns that we’re managing.
-If you want to make PPC campaign changes in your campaigns, please contact us — just email or call.
+We ask clients to not directly make changes to change PPC campaigns that we’re managing.
+If a change is needed, please contact us — email, text, or call.

 Any time we spend handling or discussing PPC campaign change requests from clients is complimentary.
-We want all clients to feel at ease in querying us about changes, and frequently we receive great suggestions because they understand their business so well.
+We want our clients to feel at ease about making changes.
+Frequently we receive great suggestions because they understand their business so well.
 We take those suggestions and put them throughout “PPC logic/experience” filter.

 Why not just make a change in the PPC campaign immediately?